About the group

 Governance is concerned with the way power is exercised, and the rules and institutions – both formal and informal – that govern behaviour in different arenas.
-This research area has earlier been concerned with developing a conceptual framework for, and generate knowledge about, policy processes, governance and negotiations between states, multilateral organisations, private companies, and other non-state actors.
-The main aims of current projects are;
+This research area is concerned with relations between states, international governmental and non-governmental organisations, private companies, and other non-state actors, that influence the achievement of goals related to sustainable development.

 - To examine how states, multilateral organizations, private companies, investors, and other non-state actors exercise power in different institutional settings, and how it influences governance outcomes.

 - To study the interplay between political, economic, socio-cultural and institutional factors in governance processes, and identify its influence on development and the environment.

 - To investigate changes in governing elites, and consequences for institutions and policy outcomes.

 - SUM4531 – Latin America in the New Global Resource Politics

 - SUM4029 – Global Governance for Sustainable Development

 - SUM4031 – Latin American Politics and Development

 - SUM4501 – Achieving the SDGs: Global Goals and National Interests